 |Sgt.
 Roger C. Dery

-was born on November 17, 1917, in Bear Creek,
+Sgt.
+Roger C. Dery was born on November 17, 1917,

-French-Canadian and his mother was German.
-With
+His father was French-Canadian and his mother was

-his sister, he grew up at 30
+German.
+With his sister, he grew up at 30

 Prospect Street in Bear Creek.
-He moved to Janesville, Wisconsin, and
+He moved to

-rented a room at 974 Jackson Street.
+room at 974 Jackson Street.

 The company left for Fort Knox, Kentucky, on November 27, 1940, by train.
 Since they had few tanks, the companies pulled their tanks from the junkyard at the fort and rebuilt them to operating order.
 The members of the company trained on the equipment and learned to operate it.
 Roger, with his background in radio repair, went to radio school and qualified as a radioman.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they all received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Gen. Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field, but the fact was that he had not learned of their arrival until just days before their ship docked.
+He made sure that they all received Thanksgiving Dinner before he went to have his own dinner.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

-At six in the morning, the officers of the battalion were called to the radio room at the fort.
-They were ordered to move their platoons to the perimeter of Clark Airfield.
-The 192nd had been assigned to the southern portion of the airfield.
-The tankers watched that morning as the sky was filled with American planes.
-At noon, the planes landed and the pilots went to lunch.
-At 12:45, the tankers watched as 54 planes approached the airfield.
+At six in the morning on December 8th, the officers of the battalion were called to the radio room at the fort.
+They were ordered to bring their tank platoons up to full strength at the perimeter of airfield.
+All morning the sky was filled with American planes.
+At noon, the planes landed to be refueled and the pilots went to lunch.
+At 12:45, the tankers were having lunch and watched as 54 planes approached the airfield from the north.
 As they watched, the saw "raindrops" falling from the planes.
 When bombs began exploding, the soldiers knew the planes were Japanese.

 At Gumain River, the tank companies formed a defensive line along the south bank of the river.
 When the Japanese attacked the position at night, they easy to see since they were wearing white t-shirts.
 It was there the tankers noted that the Japanese soldiers were high on drugs when they attacked.
 Among the dead Japanese, the tankers found the hypodermic needles and syringes.
 The tankers were able to hold up the Japanese for several weeks.